Add Your Logo or Graphic to the Slide Master in PowerPoint 2010

 - Now you can hide the logo from some individual Slide Layouts.
 You do so for two reasons: firstly, you may want a clean slide without a logo for some Slide Layouts -- typically the Blank and Title Only layouts are good candidates for removing the logo altogether.
 Additionally, you may want the prominent version of your logo for the Title Layout -- to do that, you first need to hide the subtle version of the logo we just added to the Slide Master.

 - Select the Title Layout (or any other layout) -- as shown in Figure 7, below.
-Then access the Slide Master tab of the Ribbon, and select the Hide Background Graphic check-box, as shown highlighted in red within Figure 7.
-The Hide Background Graphic check-box shown in Figure 7 is not selected; you just need to click on the check-box to see a right mark on it which indicates its selected status.
+Then access the Slide Master tab of the Ribbon, and select the Hide Background Graphics check-box, as shown highlighted in red within Figure 7.
+The Hide Background Graphics check-box shown in Figure 7 is not selected; you just need to click on the check-box to see a right mark on it which indicates its selected status.

 - This action will hide the subtle logo from your Title Layout, as shown in Figure 8.